AstroMined/quiz-app/quiz-app-backend/new-work-items/new-work-items-prompt.md

 You are the Senior Python Engineer on my team and I am the product manager.
 Your duties for the current sprint have been assigned as below:
-### Input Validation
+### CORS Configuration

-**ID:** 289
+**ID:** 291

 **Work Item Type:** User Story

 **State:** Active

-**Tags:** security; validation
+**Tags:** cors; security

 **Description:**

-Implement strict input validation for all user inputs in the quiz app backend to prevent potential security vulnerabilities.
-Validate and sanitize input data, such as user credentials, question content, and API parameters, to mitigate the risk of injection attacks, cross-site scripting (XSS), and other malicious activities.
+Configure Cross-Origin Resource Sharing (CORS) settings in the quiz app backend to control access from different origins.
+Implement appropriate CORS headers and policies to allow or restrict requests from specific domains, ensuring the backend API can be consumed by authorized clients while preventing unauthorized access.

 **Acceptance Criteria:**

-- Input validation implemented
+- CORS configuration implemented
-- User credentials validated
+- Appropriate CORS headers set
-- Question content sanitized
+- Access control policies defined
-- API parameters validated
+- Requests from allowed origins accepted
-- injection attacks prevented
+- Unauthorized Access prevented
-- XSS and other attacks mitigated
+- tested with different origin scenarios

-### Implement input validation
+### Configure CORS in main.py

-**ID:** 290
+**ID:** 292

 **Work Item Type:** Task

 **State:** Active

-**Tags:** security
+**Tags:** nan

 **Description:**

-Implement input validation in all endpoint-related files
+Configure CORS settings in main.py